Billy Lee Riley: Biography

 His album Hot Damn!
 (Capricorn, 1997) was nominated for a Grammy Award.
+In 2001 he joined St. Louis rockabilly band The CrazyBeats as an honorary member and performed with them everytime he came to St. Louis.

 He was injured falling on a slippery department store floor in 2005, requiring two surgeries as a result.
 In 2006, he released a country CD, Hillbilly Rockin' Man.

-The Rockabilly Hall of Fame reported in summer 2009 that Riley was in poor health, with stage four colon cancer.
+The Rockabilly Hall of Fame reported in summer 2009 that Riley was in poor health, with stage four bone cancer.
 His last public performance was in June 2009 at the New Daisy Theatre on Beale Street in Memphis, when he took part in Petefest 2009, honoring the historian Pete Daniel, who had befriended Riley while helping launch the Memphis Rock 'n' Soul Museum.
 Supported by a walker, Riley rocked out on "Red Hot" and other old hits.
-He died of colon cancer on August 2, 2009, in Jonesboro, Arkansas.
+He died of bone cancer on August 2, 2009, in Jonesboro, Arkansas.

 In 2015, Bob Dylan offered this tribute to Riley, thanking MusiCares for their support in Riley's last years:

 He was a true original.
 He did it all: He played, he sang, he wrote.
 He would have been a bigger star but Jerry Lee came along.
 And you know what happens when someone like that comes along.
 You just don't stand a chance.

 So Billy became what is known in the industry—a condescending term—as a one-hit wonder.
 But sometimes, just sometimes, once in a while, a one-hit wonder can make a more powerful impact than a recording star who's got 20 or 30 hits behind him.
 And Billy's hit song was called "Red Hot," and it was red hot.
 It could blast you out of your skull and make you feel happy about it.
 Change your life.